-Additionally, providers and staff are expected to be knowledgeable about methods to detect domestic violence, about the mandatory reporting laws when domestic violence is suspected and about resources in the community to which members can be referred.
+Additionally, providers and staff should be knowledgeable about methods to detect domestic violence, about the mandatory reporting laws when domestic violence is suspected and about resources in the community to which members can be referred.

-On-call and after-hours coverage
+On-Call and After-Hours Coverage

 You must provide or arrange for the provision of assistance to members in emergency situations 24 hours a day, seven days a week.
-You are expected to inform members about your hours of operation and how to reach you after-hours in case of an emergency.
-In addition, any after-hours message or answering service is expected to provide instructions to the members regarding what to do in an emergency.
-When you are not available, it is expected coverage for emergencies be arranged with another participating clinician.
-Because certification of benefits may be required, Optum SLCo must be contacted.
-If you are going to be unavailable for a known period, consider if members you are treating need a new or updated safety plan to identify additional/alternative supports.
+You should inform members about your hours of operation and how to reach you after-hours in case of an emergency.
+In addition, any after-hours message or answering service should provide instructions to the members regarding what to do in an emergency situation.
+When you are not available, coverage for emergencies should be arranged with another participating clinician.
+Because certification of benefits may be required, Optum Tooele County must be contacted.
+If you are going to be unavailable for a known period of time, consider if members you are treating need a new or updated safety plan to identify additional/alternative supports.